Manifold Learning for Source Separation in Confusion-Limited Gravitational-Wave Data: Introduction

-We are unaware of prior work that has applied manifold learning to the problem of signal separation in gravitational wave data.
+To our knowledge, manifold-learning approaches have not yet been applied specifically to the problem of identifying resolvable sources within LISA's confusion-limited gravitational-wave data.
 We also could not find a machine learning approach that has been developed specifically for identifying resolvable sources in LISA's confusion-limited regime.
-While extensive literature exists on manifold learning in general \cite{tenenbaum2000global,roweis2000nonlinear}, and the autoencoder manifold hypothesis has been explored in various contexts \cite{bengio2013representation}, these techniques have not been adapted to the unique challenges of gravitational wave source separation.
-Similarly, while LISA science requirements and confusion noise modeling have been extensively studied \cite{amaro2017laser}, machine learning approaches for source separation in this context remain unexplored.
+While extensive literature exists on manifold learning in general \cite{Tenenbaum2000,Roweis2000}, and the autoencoder manifold hypothesis has been explored in various contexts \cite{Bengio2013}, these techniques have not been adapted to the unique challenges of gravitational-wave source separation.
+Similarly, while LISA science requirements and confusion noise modeling have been extensively studied \cite{AmaroSeoane2017}, machine learning approaches for source separation in this context remain unexplored.